top of page

 The Longest Migration

 The Arctic tern holds the record for the longest migration of any bird—traveling about 44,000 miles each year from the Arctic to Antarctica and back.
-That’s like flying around the world twice annually.
+Basically, this bird does more air miles than most consultants.

 Why the epic journey?
 These small but mighty birds follow the sun, breeding in the Arctic’s summer and then heading to the Antarctic for more daylight and food.